splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 Trace Analyzer trace limits
 ==================================

-Trace Analyzer can search a maximum of 6 hours of data.

 Within the Trace Analyzer interface, there are 3 different display limits, numbered as callouts in the following image.

 #.
 The limits of the Trace Analyzer chart depend on the filters used and the chart selected: